Overview:Â

 sudo mount -t glusterfs web:/gv0 /mnt/glusterfs

-9. To auto-mount, add to /etc/fstab on web-node3:
+To auto-mount, add to /etc/fstab

 Network Optimization

-1. Increase TCP Buffer Size:
+1. Increase TCP Buffer Size

 sudo sysctl -w net.core.wmem_max=16777216